Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/tutorials/publishing.md

 If you want to update your mod, you can simply bump the version number in `manifest.json` again.

 To edit the release notes displayed in discord, enter them in the "Description" field before you commit in GitHub desktop.
-The most recent commit's description is used for the relase notes.
+The most recent commits description is used for the release notes.

 **You don't need to create a new issue on the database to update your mod, it will be updated automatically after a few minutes**